-The following meals will be served April 7 through April 11.
-The secondary schools also have available daily: Main dish second choices, chef's salad, combo lunches and choice of vegetables and dessert.
+The following meals will be served Aug.
+18 through Aug.
+22. The secondary schools also have available daily: second choices, chef salad, combo lunches and choice of vegetables and dessert.
 The breakfast menu is offered only to students in USD 428.
 Menus are subject to change without notice.
 Milk served with all meals.
 All meals as offered meet USDA nutritional guidelines.

 Better Business Bureau (BBB) serving Nebraska, South Dakota, The Kansas Plains and Southwest Iowa warns that if you're looking for extra income, it can be tempting to consider ads that recruit "mystery shoppers."
 Legitimate businesses, nationwide, do use mystery shopping – also known as secret shopping, performance evaluations, service monitoring and quality auditing -- as a means to monitor service quality.
 Market research firms, training companies, merchandisers, temporary agencies and other businesses specialize in recruiting mystery shoppers.
 Unfortunately, so do scam artists.
 Their advertisements claim: "You get PAID for shopping at big name, recognized companies because we need Professional Business Evaluators!"